interstitialRedirectModalTitle

 Community-Based Conservation

-For nearly three decades, TNC has worked with local communities and partners in Southwest Virginia to promote sustainable economic and recreational opportunities that are consistent with protecting the region’s lands, waters and way of life.
+For nearly three decades, TNC has worked with local communities and partners in Southwest Virginia to promote sustainable economic and recreational opportunities that are consistent with conserving the region’s lands, waters and way of life.

 In 2021, the Cumberland Forest Project Community Fund awarded its first round of grants to local businesses and groups.
 The 17 grants, totaling more than $270,000, will fund nature-based economic and community development projects like the construction of an ADA-accessible elk-viewing tower in Tennessee, the installation of a rooftop solar system at a community center in Kentucky and new climbing routes in Virginia's Breaks Interstate Park.